KainnT/First-Steps-Java/README.md

 ## Description

-This is a complilation of all the basic principles of programming in Java, contains from variable declaration to Object-Oriented programming basics, It was done by me while learning Java as a way to always come back to it if necessary.
+This is a compilation of the Java programming principles, contains from variable declaration to Object-Oriented programming basics, It was done by me while learning Java as a way to always come back to it if necessary.

 ## Prerequisites